shadowga/website/_docs/1/g-resourcepack.md

 ---

 Our server uses a custom resource pack that gives builders the ability to add more detail in their creations.
-We recommend that all players have it installed.
+We recommend that all members have it installed.

 ## Obtaining the resource pack
 If the server does not notify you to install the resource pack automatically, you can download and apply it manually.